 - Past operating deficits

 If you are currently enrolled in University of Texas at El Paso, El Paso Community College, or New Mexico State University, please contact the scholarship office on campus for more information on scholarships provided by the El Paso Community Foundation.
-Graduating high school seniors may apply at their school for the scholarships listed below.
+Below is a sample of scholarships that graduating high school seniors may apply for at their schools.

 - LaNelle Boling Scholarship – Regional Day School Program for the Deaf